mikemaccana/agave/README.md

 # Agave.JS [![Build Status](https://secure.travis-ci.org/mikemaccana/agave.png?branch=master)](https://travis-ci.org/mikemaccana/agave)

-## Cleaner, simpler JavaScript for ES5 environments
+## Cleaner, simpler JavaScript for ES5

 Agave.js safely extends native JavaScript objects with helpful, intuitive methods that make your code shorter and more readable.

  - Adds things you use every day.
-See 'What does Agave provide?' below.
- - Built only for ES5 enviroments like Chrome, Firefox, Safari, IE9, IE10 and node.js.
-Agave uses ES5 specific features to safely extend inbuilt objects.
+ - Uses ES5 specific features to safely extend inbuilt objects.
+These are included in current versions of Chrome, Firefox, Safari, IE9, IE10 and node.js.
+Doesn't work on IE8 or Firefox 3.
  - Is tiny. <320 lines of code.
 Agave doesn’t bother including things that are already included in ES5, so it stays small.
  - Is loadable both as a regular node module and via RequireJS as an AMD module.